Skill-Based Mixture-of-Experts: Adaptive Routing for Heterogeneous Reasoning via Inferred Skills: Results and Analysis

-\textbf{\method{} consistently outperforms all baselines.} Across all domains, \method{} shows superior performance compared to all baselines, beating single-model baselines (e.g., SR, SC) using the best overall model, multi-agent debate with a single model (e.g., Debate, Self-MoA), as well as multi-model multi-agent baselines (e.g., MoA, ReConcile). \method{} outperforms the most competitive multi-agent baseline, Self-MoA, by $8.15\%$ (absolute) on average, with consistent improvements across domains (e.g., $8.28\%$ gain on MMLU-Pro, $13.45\%$ on AIME, $4.92\%$ on GPQA, $6.08\%$ on MedMCQA).
+\textbf{\method{} consistently outperforms all baselines.} We present the main results in \cref{table:main_table}.
+Across all domains, \method{} shows superior performance compared to all baselines, beating single-model baselines (e.g., SR, SC) using the best overall model, multi-agent debate with a single model (e.g., Debate, Self-MoA), as well as multi-model multi-agent baselines (e.g., MoA, ReConcile). \method{} outperforms the most competitive multi-agent baseline, Self-MoA, by $8.15\%$ (absolute) on average, with consistent improvements across domains (e.g., $8.28\%$ gain on MMLU-Pro, $13.45\%$ on AIME, $4.92\%$ on GPQA, $6.08\%$ on MedMCQA).
 These gains are also seen when comparing to multi-model baselines like MoA and ReConcile that use the \emph{top three strongest models} per domain. \method{} also substantially outperforms test-time scaling methods, such as SR \citep{madaan2023selfrefine} and SC \citep{ICLR2023_Self-Consistency}.
 Surprisingly, with the task-best model, SC beats multi-agent debate baselines (e.g., Self-MoA, MoA), though it still underperforms \method{} by an average of $3.71\%$.
-This indicates that scaling test-time compute with the task-best model is a simple yet effective way to improve performance, and adaptively selecting suitable experts leads to further improvements.
+This indicates that \emph{if the task-best model is known,} scaling test-time compute is a simple yet effective way to improve performance, but adaptively selecting suitable experts at an instance level leads to even further improvements.